Insurrextion (2002)

-The 2002 Insurrextion was the third annual Insurrextion professional wrestling pay-per-view event produced by the American promotion, World Wrestling Federation (WWF, now WWE).
-It was held exclusively for wrestlers from the promotion's Raw brand division, which made it the promotion's first-ever Raw-exclusive PPV.
-The event took place on May 4, 2002, at the Wembley Arena in London, England and was broadcast exclusively in the United Kingdom.
+The 2002 Insurrextion was a professional wrestling pay-per-view (PPV) event produced by the American promotion World Wrestling Federation (WWF, now WWE) and broadcast exclusively in the United Kingdom.
+It was the third annual Insurrextion and took place on May 4, 2002, at the Wembley Arena in London, England, held exclusively for wrestlers from the promotion's Raw brand division.

-This was the last televised "WWF" event, as the Federation abandoned their trademark dispute with World Wide Fund for Nature (WWF) on May 6, 2002, introducing "WWE" on that night's episode of Raw.
-This was also the company's last PPV to be held in London, until Money in the Bank in 2023.
+This was the company's first-ever brand-exclusive PPV event, after the introduction of the brand extension in March.
+This was also the last televised event under the WWF name, as the company abandoned their "WWF" trademark dispute with the World Wide Fund for Nature (WWF) on May 6, 2002.
+On that night's episode of Raw, the company introduced its new name of World Wrestling Entertainment (WWE).
+This was also the company's last PPV to be held in London until Money in the Bank in 2023.

 In addition, a series of notorious incidents occurred on the return flight to the United States, which has been referred to as the "plane ride from hell".
 Wrestlers Scott Hall and Curt Hennig were fired following the event for their involvement in the incidents, while Goldust and Ric Flair were also reprimanded by the company for their involvement in other incidents during the flight.

 Production

 Background

-Insurrextion was an annual United Kingdom-exclusive pay-per-view (PPV) produced by the American professional wrestling promotion, World Wrestling Federation (WWF, now WWE), since 2000.
-The 2002 event was the third event in the Insurrextion chronology and was held on May 4 at the Wembley Arena in London, England.
-It was also the first Insurrextion produced under the brand extension introduced in March, which divided the roster into two separate brands, Raw and SmackDown!, where wrestlers were exclusively assigned to perform.
-The 2002 event was in turn made exclusive to wrestlers of the Raw brand, which was the promotion's first Raw-exclusive PPV produced.
+Insurrextion was an annual professional wrestling pay-per-view (PPV) event produced by the American promotion World Wrestling Federation (WWF, now WWE) since 2000 and broadcast exclusively in the United Kingdom.
+It was one of two annual UK-exclusive PPVs, along with Rebellion.
+The third Insurrextion was held on Saturday, May 4, 2002, at the Wembley Arena in London, England.

+This was the first Insurrextion produced after the brand extension was introduced in March, which divided the roster into two separate brands, Raw and SmackDown!, where wrestlers were exclusively assigned to perform.
+The 2002 event was in turn made exclusive to wrestlers of the Raw brand, which was the promotion's first-ever brand-exclusive PPV produced, as the prior PPV, Backlash, which was the first PPV held after the brand split was introduced, featured wrestlers from both brands.

 Storylines

 The event featured nine professional wrestling matches and two pre-show matches that involved different wrestlers from pre-existing scripted feuds and storylines.
-Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.